Millions of men and women work in the construction industry across the United States, and thousands of them are right here in or near Chicago.

 You may need an attorney simply to untangle the legal confusion that often arises when a Chicago construction worker sustains a severe injury.

-An injured Chicago construction worker will need legal guidance from a lawyer who:
+An injured Chicago construction worker will need legal guidance from a construction accident lawyer who:

 1. knows the Chicago construction industry